-Comprehensive Oral Examination
+Comprehensive Examination

-A comprehensive oral examination is a requirement for graduation for all Master of Arts students in the School Counseling programs.
+A comprehensive examination is a requirement for graduation for all Master of Arts students in the School Counseling programs.
 Students are required to take the exam after completing all course work or concurrent with the last semester of course work.
-The purpose of the oral examination is to assess students' mastery of knowledge and skills necessary for an effective School Counselor or School Adjustment Counselor/School Social Worker.
-The oral examination is an opportunity for students to demonstrate their ability to integrate theory, practice, and research obtained in the School Counseling programs.
+The purpose of the comprehensive examination is to assess students' mastery of knowledge and skills necessary for an effective School Counselor or School Adjustment Counselor/School Social Worker.
+The comprehensive examination is an opportunity for students to demonstrate their ability to integrate theory, practice, and research obtained in the School Counseling programs.

-Oral examinations are scheduled during the Fall semester (generally October or November) for December graduates and the Spring semester (generally March or April) for May graduates.
-Oral examinations are not administered during summer sessions.
-The student's oral examination committee will consist of two Departmental faculty members and will take one hour.
-Students will receive specific information and directions about the Oral Examination approximately 3 months prior to administration.
+Comprehensive examinations are scheduled each semester.
+The student's comprehensive examination committee will consist of two departmental faculty members and is comprised of bot a written and oral portion.
+Students will receive specific information and directions for the Comprehensive Examination approximately 2 months prior to administration.
 Students will have sufficient time to prepare for the examination.
-If students successfully demonstrate synthesis and integration of school counseling competencies, they will receive a "Pass".
+If students successfully demonstrate synthesis and integration of school counseling competencies, they will receive a "Pass" or "Low Pass".
 If students do not demonstrate sufficient synthesis and integration of competencies, they will receive a "Fail".
 If a student receives a "Fail" they will be given the opportunity to take examination again.
 The second examination will be scheduled approximately 2-3 weeks after the first attempt so that a student can prepare adequately.